codecrs/PHPShark/README.md

   <?php $this->js("common","bootstrap/js/bootstrap.min") ?>
  ```

-Well, PHPSpark has its challenges,
+Well, PHPShark has its challenges,
 The application will still continue to develop by Developer [Ankit Kumar](https://www.linkedin.com/in/ankitkumar85/),
 via LinkedIn Netwrok.
 Feel free to use the application and contribute with pull requests.